Someone You Can Build A Nest In

 Shesheshen has made a fatal mistake for a monster: she’s fallen in love.

-Shesheshen is a shapeshifter, who usually resides as an amorphous lump in the swamp of a ruined manor, unless impolite monster hunters invade intent on murdering her.
-Through a chance encounter, she meets a different kind of human, warm-hearted Homily, who mistakes Shesheshen for a human in turn.
+Shesheshen is a shapeshifter – one who is perfectly content to stay as an amorphous lump in her swamp unless impolite monster hunters invade intent on murdering her.
+Then, she meets warm-hearted Homily, who mistakes Shesheshen for a human like her.

-Shesheshen is loath to deceive, but just as she’s about to confess her true identity, Homily reveals she’s hunting the shapeshifting monster that supposedly cursed her family.
-Shesheshen didn’t curse anyone, but to give them both a chance at happiness, she must figure out why Homily’s twisted family thinks she did.
-And the bigger challenge remains: surviving her toxic in-laws long enough to learn to build a life with the woman she loves.
+But just as Shesheshen is about to confess her true identity, Homily reveals she’s hunting the shapeshifting monster that supposedly cursed her family.
+Shesheshen didn’t curse anyone, but to give them both a chance at happiness, she must figure out why Homily’s family thinks she did – while surviving her toxic in-laws long enough to build a life with the woman she loves.

 A glorious, funny, occasionally slightly violent love story which asks us to examine – and re-examine – the meaning of legacy, family and love.